-Ulcerative colitis (UC) is a long-term condition causing inflammation of the bowel, including the colon and rectum.
-Doctors measure the condition by how far along the colon it progresses.
-This can lead to complications and other types of colitis, including proctitis, left sided UC, and toxic colitis.
+Ulcerative colitis (UC) is a condition causing inflammation of the bowel, including the colon and rectum.
+Doctors name the condition by how far along the colon it reaches.
+Severe UC can lead to a complication known as toxic colitis.

 Infographic by Jason Hoffman